 The tilting oval mirrors were ordered with an oil-rubbed bronze finish.
-Which initially I thought might look okay even after I had decided to “go for the gold.”
+Which initially I thought might look okay even after I had decided to use a gold finish.

 So I did what any self-respecting DIYer would do in the circumstance.

 I gave them a makeover with Gold Leaf Rub’nBuff.
-Because the hardware was not something that would ever get touched that’s all I did, I didn’t add an extra top coat or finishThen there was the issue with the lampshades on the sconces.
+Because the hardware was not something that would ever get touched that’s all I did, I didn’t add an extra top coat or finish.Then there was the issue with the lampshades on the sconces.
 I had a feeling they would end up arriving a bit more yellow than I had hoped.
-But the price was great so I thought it was worth the chance.
+But the inexpensive price was so appealing that I thought it was worth the chance.
 You can find them here.
-I had ordered them early enough that I thought I could find replacements if necessary.
+I had ordered them early enough in the process that I thought I could find replacements if necessary.

 Except the replacement the shades I ordered were still too creamy and I misunderstood the way they mounted.
 (The photo above shows the “after” shade and me holding the replacement shade.)

 Of course living through a renovation like this is no picnic.
 I’m not going to lie.
 We demolished the bathroom long before we actually moved into #theTrailHouseReno.
-So once we moved in much of the bedroom was used for bathroom storage even from the very beginning.
-But for the six weeks of the actual renovation, our bedroom looked like this.
-The whole room quickly became overrun with supplies, tools and often camera equipment.
-And before the bathroom vanities were moved into place, they were in here too.
-It was a bit tight.
+Much of what belonged in the bedroom was stored in the bedroom, so for the six weeks of the actual renovation, our bedroom looked like this.
+Then the whole room quickly became overrun with supplies, tools and often camera equipment and even the bathroom vanities until the tile work was complete.

 The area on either side of the entrance to the bathroom especially became the holding area (dumping ground).
 This photo was likely taken on a good day when some of the discarded tools and such had actually been picked up and you are only seeing one side of the door!

 I would highly recommend covering the area outside of your renovation with a drop cloth or at least an old rug.
-It helps keep the debris contained and not spread throughout your home.
+It helps keep the debris contained and keeps it from spreading throughout your home.

 But in the end, all of the hard work, mess and inconvenience are rewarded with a finished bathroom, a beautiful retreat to unwind in each evening or start fresh each morning.

-I look forward to sharing my experiences with you.
-This is my third major bathroom renovation and I’ve learned so much valuable information, some by trial and error, some by seeking professional opinions, just asking questions and some of what I learned came from a bit of tenacity.
-I always aim for perfection in any project I do because I feel like when that is my goal I feel like the end result and finished product will likely be pretty darn good, even with my human failings.
+I look forward to sharing more of my experiences with you.
+This is my third major bathroom renovation and I’ve learned so much valuable information, some by trial and error, some by seeking professional opinions, or just asking questions and some of what I learned came from a bit of tenacity.
+I always aim for perfection in any project I do.
+Because perfection is my goal but knowing realistically that no one is perfect, I feel like the end result, the finished product is pretty darn good, even with my human failings.